General Information about the Research Module

 Required documents:

-• Letter of motivation (max.
-1 page), including your five preferred research groups
+• General letter of motivation (max.
+1 page) including details of your five preferred research laboratories/working groups

-• Participation in additional events (e.g., lectures, workshops, excursions)
+• Participation in various additional events (such as lectures, workshops, or excursions)

-• Presentation of results within the supervising research group or at the MMS ScienceCon
+• Presentation of results (in the supervising working group or at the MMS ScienceCon)

 What our alumni say